Urartu: Decline and recuperation

 In 714 BC, the Urartian kingdom suffered heavily from Cimmerian raids and the campaigns of Sargon II.
 The main temple at Musasir was sacked, and the Urartian king Rusa I was crushingly defeated by Sargon II at Lake Urmia.
 He subsequently committed suicide in shame.

 Rusa's son Argishti II (714–685 BC) restored Urartu's position against the Cimmerians, however it was no longer a threat to Assyria and peace was made with the new king of Assyria Sennacherib in 705 BC.
 This, in turn, helped Urartu enter a long period of development and prosperity, which continued through the reign of Argishti's son Rusa II (685–645 BC).

 After Rusa II, however, Urartu grew weaker under constant attacks from Cimmerian and Scythian invaders.
 As a result, it became dependent on Assyria, as evidenced by Rusa II's son Sarduri III (645–635 BC) referring to the Assyrian king Ashurbanipal as his "father".

 Fall

 According to Urartian epigraphy, Sarduri III was followed by two kings—Rusa III (also known as Rusa Erimenahi) (620–609 BC) and his son, Rusa IV (609–590 or 585 BC).
-There is speculation that Rusa III's father, Erimena, may have been a king as well, possibly ruling from 635–620 BC, but little is known about him.
+There is speculation that Rusa III's father, Erimena, may have been a king as well, possibly ruling from 635 to 620 BC, but little is known about him.
 It is possible that Rusa III established a new dynasty and that his father, Erimena, had not been king.